 WireGuard’s presence in the Linux Kernel is one of the big reasons for its higher performance relative to OpenVPN and other protocols that run in the operating system’s user space, with its additional overhead.

-7. Privacy: OpenVPN vs WireGuard
+7. Privacy comparison: OpenVPN vs WireGuard

 Does OpenVPN protect my privacy?

 VPN protocols provide security; they don’t necessarily provide privacy.
 What determines your privacy when using a VPN is actually the policies of the VPN service.
-In particular, whether on not a VPN service keeps logs is what determines your privacy when using one.
+In particular, whether or not a VPN service keeps logs is what determines your privacy when using one.